 All students are admitted to the college without regard to Race, Color, National Origin, Religion, Age, Sex and Sexual Orientation, Gender, Family status, Disability status, Veteran status, or any Health or Genetic Information.
-Under administrative code 23 NCAC 02C.301(a) students may be admitted as an special credit student to the college if they are over 18 or a high school graduate.
+Under administrative code 23 NCAC 02C.301(a) students may be admitted as a special credit student to the college if they are over 18 or a high school graduate.

-To be admitted to a curriculum program at Central Carolina Community College, applicants must have a high school diploma or an appropriate equivalent (GED).
+To be admitted to a curriculum program at Central Carolina Community College, applicants must have a high school diploma or a high school equivalency.